Mahram Tehran BC

 Mahram Tehran Basketball Club is an Iranian professional basketball club based in Tehran, Iran.
 They compete in the Iranian Basketball Super League.
 Mahram is considered one of the giants of Iranian Basketball and were Champions of Asia in 2009 and 2010.
 Mahram has won the Iranian Basketball Super League championship a total of six times.

-They are owned and sponsored by Mahram Food Company, Which is a recognised food processing company located in Tehran.
+They are owned and sponsored by Mahram Food Company, Which is afood processing company located in Tehran.

 History

 Mahram was founded in 1999 and is owned by the Mahram Food Company.
 Mahram won its first Iranian Basketball Super League championship in 2008 and won the next four editions as well, Mahram won its first Asian Champions Cup in 2009 and repeated the feat in 2010.
 Mahram's streak was broken in 2012 when they finished in second place in the Super League, Mahram won the Iranian Super League for the sixth time in 2015 after a two year absence.
 Notable national team players such as Hamed Haddadi and Mehdi Kamrani have played for Mahram over the years.